 - RELATED ARTICLE: Best Budget Laptops for Video Editing

-Below, you’ll find our selections for the best gaming laptop brands in 2022, based on our research and experience, as well as general popularity.
-For each brand, we selected the best premium, mid-tier, and budget laptop, so if you happen to be looking for a new gaming laptop, this will make your research much easier.
+Below, you’ll find our selections for the best gaming laptop brands in 2023, based on our research and experience, as well as general popularity.
+For each brand, we selected the best premium, mid-tier, and budget laptops, so if you happen to be looking for a new gaming laptop, this will make your research much easier.

 As we mentioned earlier, make sure to first determine what exactly will you be using your laptop for–In this case, what (or how demanding) games are you planning to play.

 The premium laptops will be best for gamers who want to enjoy the latest AAA titles on max settings or competitive gamers.
 With the mid-tier laptops, you will be still able to play the most demanding games but will have to dial the settings back in some cases.

 For the budget category, we selected laptops that offer high performance per dollar.
 These will be perfect for gamers who are tight on budget but still want something to play their favorite games on.